Los Angeles Date Rape Defense Attorneys

 Facing a charge of date rape can rock you to the core.
 Times have changed, and the court of public opinion has more influence than ever: just an accusation of rape can wreak havoc on your relationship with friends and family, your employment, and forever tarnish your reputation.

 Here at Werksman Jackson & Quinn LLP, we believe everyone accused of a crime is innocent until proven guilty beyond the shadow of a reasonable doubt.
-If you or someone you know has been arrested and charged with date rape in Los Angeles, contact our knowledgeable team to review your case as soon as possible.
+If you or someone you know has been arrested and charged with date rape in Los Angeles, contact our knowledgeable criminal defense lawyers to review your case as soon as possible.
 Call (213) 688-0460 to set up a free initial consultation.

 What Is Date Rape?